missjody/workportfolio/README.md

 ## Portfolio Project

+### Template

+* Starting with base provided by [https://github.com/rbhatia46/React-Portfolio](Rahul Bhatia)

+* Change drop down for smaller screens

+* Update colors to make more readable

+* Update content

 ### Todos

-* Get image for main intro page

-* Color scheme set up

 * Uniform square images of projects to be presented